Finite-time effects on a first-order irreversible phase transition: Numerical Results

 \section{Numerical Results}

-Firstly, we have simulated the standard ensemble and obtained the coverage of $CO$ and the density of empty sites, shown in Fig. \ref{fig.1}(a) and Fig. \ref{fig.2}(a), respectively, represented by open black circles and indicated as {\it stationary} results.
+Firstly, we have simulated the standard ensemble and obtained the coverage of $CO$ and the density of empty sites, shown in Figs. \ref{fig.1}(a) and \ref{fig.2}(a), respectively, represented by open black circles and indicated as {\it stationary} results.
 These simulations start with an empty lattice, and then the system evolves with the standard ensemble at fixed pressure $p_{CO}$.
-We have used a square lattice of side $L=1024$ and $0.480\leq p_{CO}\leq 0.525$ within the reactive window.
+We have used a square lattice of side $L=1024$ and $0.480\leq p_{CO}\leq p_2$ within the reactive window.
 The first $10^5$ MCS are discarded, and the results are obtained from the average over the next $9\times10^5$ MCS.
 We have checked that these data are size-independent within the statistical error.
 Here, we will assume that the first-order IPT occurs at $p_{2}=0.525615$ from an active state with $CO$-coverage $\theta_2=0.0717$ to a poisoned state with $\theta_{CO}=1$.
 These values have been widely verified in the literature using several different simulation techniques \cite{zgb,evans1991, ziff1992,ccpnos,gradiente,monetti2001}.

 In order to study dynamic effects, we have performed extensive Monte Carlo simulations of the {\it dynamical} standard ensemble using lattices of different sizes $L$ and various values of time scales $t_s$.
-The time scales used range from $t_s=10$k until $t_s=2560$k.
+The time scales used range from $t_s=10$k to $t_s=2560$k.
 The number of samples used for each value of $t_s$ and $L$ was $N_{run}=10^4$.
-According to the dynamic protocol, we start the simulation with an initial well-equilibrated configuration for a given $p_{CO}^{in}$.
+According to the DLP, we start the simulation with an initial well-equilibrated configuration for a given $p_{CO}^{in}$.
 This initial configuration is obtained by starting from an empty lattice and letting the system evolve during $5\times10^4$ MCS.
-Once the initial state is achieved, we apply the dynamic protocol given by Eq. (\ref{Eq.protocol}) with a fixed time scale $t_s$.
+Once the initial state is achieved, we apply the DLP given by Eq. (\ref{Eq.protocol}) with a fixed time scale $t_s$.